Amer-Alghfili/Jasmine-project/README.md

+## Installation

+You can clone this project via githup

-# Project Overview
+## Project overview

+This is a feed reader project, which it uses the Google feed reader API to grab RSS feeds.

+## What I learned

-In This project I used Jasmine framework to test project's functionality
+In This project I experienced with Jasmine framework with a real project to test project's functionality.

 ## Why this Project?